MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/add-change-remove-emergency-place-organization.md

 Depending on your PSTN connectivity option, however, how you manage emergency locations and location requirements may vary.
 Regardless of the [PSTN connectivity option](pstn-connectivity.md) you choose&mdash;Microsoft Calling Plans, Operator Connect, Teams Phone Mobile, or Direct Routing&mdash;an emergency location needs to be assigned to each phone number or user.
 For more information, see [Manage emergency calling](what-are-emergency-locations-addresses-and-call-routing.md).

-This article describes how to add, change, or remove a *place* for an emergency location for your organization and how to [assign a place for your users](#assign-a-place-for-your-users).
+This article describes how to add, change, or remove a *place* for an emergency location for your organization and how to [assign a place to your users](#assign-a-place-for-your-users).

 This article applies to Microsoft Calling Plans, Operator Connect, Teams Phone Mobile, and Direct Routing.